mattyoung101/slingshot/README.md

 Slingshot is being rewritten and is not currently useful in any projects.

 ### Timeline
 Slingshot is being developed in my free time, and I'm hoping to work on it somewhat during my PhD.
+One day, it might become a joint project of my PhD lab, hopefully.

 ## Building and running
 ### Building and environment